How Does Bankruptcy Affect Your Home in Connecticut?

 Q & A with Attorney Gregg Wagmann

-Your home equity is within exemption limits
+Your home equity is within the exemption limits

 You stay current on your mortgage (or catch up through a plan)